palashsarkar18/treatment-program/README.md

 TODO:
 1. Unit test cases for components.
-2. Integration test case
-3. Use of Postman?
-4. Algorithm fixes
-5. Add security?
-Very basic one
-6. Future activity of input should always be false.
+2. Future activity of input should always be false.

 ## Project Structure
 The project is divided into two main directories to separate the frontend and backend code, ensuring clear modularity and easier dependency management.